CreepyTnt/Wear-OS-tools/README.md

-# Wear-OS-tools
+# Coming soon!
+Wear-OS-tools
-*COMMING SOON*  A simple interface to install apps, copy/paste file, and more on your Android Wear OS Watch
+A simple interface to install apps, copy/paste file, and more on your Android Wear OS Watch